AML: suspicious activity reporting and ML offences

 2. The Compliance officer examines and evaluates the reported activity, following by documenting the results into the Internal Evaluation Report, including the reasons for deciding not to notify the Unit,

-3. The Compliance officer submits the Compliance Officer’s Report to the Unit for Combating Money Laundering via the GoAML system*,
+3. The Compliance Officer submits the Compliance Officer’s Report to MOKAS or the Unit for Combating Money Laundering via the GoAML system*,

 4. The client account (and other connected accounts) are closely monitored by the Compliance officer**.
 The Unit might instruct the obliged entity to delay the execution of the identified transaction for a period of 7 days (with an extension of up to 30 days).